thesdadmin/GCP/web_server/README.md

 # Terraform Code

-This code was written to implement the requested challenge to create a VPC in Google Cloud Platform with 4 subnets, (two public and two private), a private web server, a load-balancer connecting the public internet to the private i
+This code was written to implement the requested challenge to create a VPC in Google Cloud Platform with 4 subnets, (two public and two private), a private web server, a load-balancer connecting the public internet to the private subnet.

 ## Compatibility